 Since 2006, Johnson & Johnson has donated more than 2.4 billion doses of its medicine for intestinal worms and has committed to expand global product donations to make up to 1 billion doses available through 2030.

 The company is also focusing its efforts on the greatest challenge to ending tuberculosis (TB): underdiagnosis.
-To help address this, Johnson & Johnson is supporting community-led programs to help reach the “missing millions” of people living with undiagnosed TB.
+By supporting community-led programs to help reach the “missing millions” of people living with undiagnosed TB, Johnson & Johnson has helped engage more than 120 million people at risk of living with undiagnosed TB and screened more than 600,000 at-risk individuals, helping to refer more people to care so they can be diagnosed and started on treatment.

 Empowering healthcare providers